diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 1/04 - JS  JavaScript Intro.md

 - but it is <u>also used in non-browser environments:</u>
   - #### [Node.js (server side)](https://nodejs.org/en/) - created 2009 (by Ryan Dahl)

+    - In 2018 node surpassed 1 billion downlads

   - #### [Electron](https://electronjs.org/) - Desktop applications